VictorKrull/SnakeGame/README.md

 # SnakeGame
-My own version of the classical snake game.
+My own version of the classical snake game for console.

-This version of the game was developed using Visual C++ 2017.
+This game was developed using Visual C++ 2017.

 Windows compatible only.